dginst/dginst-old.github.io/vision.md

           allowfullscreen>
 </iframe>

-Anyway, as Andreas Antonopoulos said, _there is no blockchain without bitcoin, but there is blockchain beyond bitcoin_: timestamping and notarization.
+There is no blockchain without bitcoin, anyway, as Andreas Antonopoulos said, _there is blockchain beyond bitcoin_: timestamping and notarization.

 A generic data file can be hashed to produce a short unique identifier, equivalent to its digital fingerprint.
 Such a fingerprint can be associated